ExaESM-WP4/Containers-for-Scientific-Computing/02_technology.md

 ## Brief historical perspective

+Containers are not a new technology.
+They were born as a unix system developer tool already during the 1980s.
+[...]

 * chroot (1979/82) <— birth
 * FreeBSD jail (2000) <— usability
 * LXC (2008) <— popularity